-Acres: 148 acres, more or less, selling all surface and air, water, sand and hard rock mineral rights.
+Acres: 220 acres, more or less, selling all surface and air, water, sand and hard rock mineral rights along with 1/2 interest of all oil and gas mineral rightsheld by

 Water: Beaver Creek normally provides year around water.
 This is the tailwaters of Waurika Lake so flooding has been limited by the conservation dam.
 Beside running water Beaver Creek offers Channel and Flathead catfish and Hybrid striped bass fishing.